 For many drivers facing a driving offence or motoring allegation, the threat of receiving penalty points is far worse than any financial penalty they will face.
 It means they’re a step closer to disqualification, as well as facing an increase in their insurance premiums.

 Whether you’re likely to receive penalty points will depend on the allegation you’re facing and of course whether or not you have a good defence or special reasons argument.

-The range of penalties for a given offence are set out in legislation.
-However the Magistrates’ Court Sentencing Guidelines assist courts in deciding what penalty to impose.
+The range of penalties for a given offence is set out in legislation.
+However, the Magistrates’ Court Sentencing Guidelines assist courts in deciding what penalty to impose.

 The Magistrates’ Court Sentencing Guidelines specifically refer to the most common road traffic offences that are dealt with in the magistrates’ courts.

 The court must have regard to these guidelines when sentencing, but may also be influenced by previous cases and are bound to follow decisions of the higher courts eg. the Court of Appeal, the House of Lords.